Bob Gebelein interview

 In Provincetown in the years 1964-67, I was one of a number of talented musicians, each with our own separate act — Moe Van Dereck, the best guitar picker I have ever heard, Dennis Jones, flamenco guitar player, who composed the music as he was playing it, Marcia Szabo, the best female voice I have ever heard, Ray Rizk, artist and saz (similar to the bazouki) player, Victor Jorrin, Arab drummer, and others.
 We would perform about twice a year at “Music Nights” at the Provincetown Art Association.
 Also in the summer of 1966, the Act IV theatrical coffeehouse would have an open mike Monday nights, where Dennis and I would perform, passing the hat and splitting the proceeds.

-I read that you discovered how “human nature” it’s self can be changed to create a new civilization.
 In 1985, you self-published Re-Educating Myself: An Introduction to a New Civilization.
-You released another book called The Mental Environment.
-Would you like to present this book to our readers?
-Share some concepts with us…
+You also released another book called The Mental Environment.

 Psychotherapy brought me from psychological-age-4 to psychological-age-10.
 (First of all, the field of psychology doesn’t know about psychological age.
 It is my discovery.)
 The psychiatrist said I was OK, and it was OK to stop “treatment.”
 I thought I was psychologically an adult.
 But a dream in 1966 showed me I was psychologically 10 years old, and that psychological-age-10 was actually normal for the culture.
 The field of psychology doesn’t know this, and if you have your PhD in psychology, you don’t know this — in fact, you have probably been steered far away from knowing this.
 But anyway, in the winter of 1966-67, influenced by “The Basic Writings of C.G.
 Jung,” I analyzed my own dreams, looking for Jung’s evidence of archetypes, and also trying to reach psychological maturity, to improve my relationships with women.
 After 3 months of intensive (24/7) dreaming and analysis, I reached what I call “the psychological age of puberty,” psychological-age-14, a transition point where “human nature” itself changes, from the natural self-interest of the child, to and equally natural desire to give and share and sacrifice oneself for others, which is more appropriate for the adult with children of one’s own to nurture and protect.
 (The psychologists don’t know about this, either, and their caste system forbids them from learning it from me, because I don’t have a PhD.)
 I estimate that in the present culture 5% of the adults have reached this level of psychological development.
 If a majority were to reach this level, we would have a new civilization.